trnciii/composition/README.md

 ### later
 * use matrix for spaces
 * switch to range based raycasting
+* switch output method from printing to to_string

 ### pending
 * parallelize hit to radiance conversion